Appeals

 1. Filing an Appeal

-To file an appeal request, an appellant must complete and submit a Student Conduct Request for Appeal Form along with a required written statement, found online at: www.kutztown.edu/studentconduct/appeals: or https://cm.maxient.com/reportingform.php?KutztownUniv&layout_id=5
+To file an appeal request, an appellant must complete and submit a Student Conduct Request for Appeal Form along with a required written statement, found online at:

 a.
-All student respondents and complainants after having their case heard and decided by the appropriate board or university official, may appeal the decision to the Appeals Board.
-Within five (5) business days, after being officially informed in writing of the decision, an appeal form from the complainant or the respondent must be submitted online to the Dean of Students using the Student Conduct Request for Appeal Form.
-All supplemental documentation and the required student statement must be submitted as one submission using the online form.
-Incomplete appeal request submissions will not be considered.
+After having their case heard and decided by the appropriate board or university official, a student respondent may appeal an outcome in their case.
+Requests for an appeal must be submitted within five (5) business days from the date written notification of an outcome was sent to the student by completing a Student Conduct Request for Appeal Form.
+All supplemental documentation and the student statement must be submitted as one submission using the online form.

-e.
+f.
 The imposition of sanctions will be stayed while the appeal process is pending except in cases of interim suspension.
 However, the Dean of Students may, under extenuating circumstances, continue the sanctions imposed while an appeal is in process.
-The Appeals Board will have the right to modify the original sanction start or end dates based on the length of the appeal process and in accordance with the original sanction imposed.
+The Appeals Board/Officer will have the right to modify the original sanction start or end dates based on the length of the appeal process and in accordance with the original sanction imposed.

 2. Appeal Process

-a.
+1) In matters related to the appeal of a formal hearing, or in cases resulting in the suspension or dismissal of a student, or at the discretion of the Dean of Students, the appeal will be heard by an Appeals Board.
 The Appeals Board will consist of 2-3 representatives from the University Conduct Board who were not involved in the original hearing, with the Dean of Students acting as the ex-officio Appeals Officer.
 The Appeals Board will review the request for appeal to determine the merits of the stated basis for appeal.

 b.
-If the request for appeal is accepted, the case will be reviewed by the Appeals Board for consideration on the stated reasons of appeal.
+If the request for appeal is accepted, the case will be reviewed by the Appeals Board/Officer for consideration on the stated reasons of appeal.
 If the request for appeal does not establish the existence of at least one of the reasons for appeal that is stated in the Reasons for Appeal section, the appeal will be denied, and the original outcome shall stand.

-g.
+e.
 In instances when the Dean of Students is involved in a student conduct decision or a conflict of interest exists, the Vice President for Enrollment Management and Student Affairs or designee, will act in place of the Dean of Students as part of the appeals process.

 3. Reasons For Appeal